1. Deputy Michael Moynihan asked the Taoiseach if there is a whistleblowing policy in his Department. [49442/18]

 We did discuss commemorations but not the ones to which Deputy Burton referred.
 The Orange Order was particularly complimentary that the Government had done much work on commemorations related to the First World War.
 The delegation visited the sculpture “The Haunting Soldier” at St. Stephen’s Green on the day it was being dismantled before it met me.
 It expressed a genuine recognition and appreciation of the fact that most of us south of the Border were willing to acknowledge that part of our history and recognise the sacrifice of those who had died in the First World War.
 That has helped at a time of strained relations.
 The delegation suggested we might consider having a First World War memorial somewhere in central Dublin.
 Obviously, there is the one at Islandbridge, but there was a suggestion that there be something more central on Merrion Square or at St. Stephen's Green.
 I agreed to give the suggestion consideration.

 On commemorations generally, obviously 2019 will mark the 100th anniversary of the first meeting of the First Dáil and the Democratic Programme.
 The events are being led very much by the Oireachtas under the leadership of the Ceann Comhairle and others.
 Deputies are aware that an event will be held in the Mansion House in January which will be followed by the State reception there.
 It will be an opportunity for us to recall the events of the First Dáil.
 I had an opportunity to read the transcript of the first meeting of the First Dáil which made for interesting reading.
 While it was mostly in Irish and in a form that was somewhat different from what we use today, I was able to follow a lot of it.
 What I found most interesting was that the first meeting only lasted for about two hours.
 There was an event for the Dublin Fusiliers which had the Mansion House booked for that morning and there was a ceili that evening.
 The meeting of the Dáil was sandwiched between the two.
-Of course, the majority of Members were not present for one reason or other, with some being in prison, while others not able to make it.
+Of course, the majority of Members were not present for one reason or other, with some being in prison, while others were not able to make it.
 It was interesting to read the transcript.
 From history, one would think it was different from what it was.